The Cliffs of Moher, Connemara and The Aran Islands

-Depart via the Aer Arran mini-coach for transfer to Connemara Airport for your short flight to Inis Mór.
+Depart Galway City for ferrytransfer to Inis Mór, the largest of the three Aran Islands.
 Irish is the spoken language on the Aran Islands although the locals will be more than happy to speak to you in English.
 For many, the highlight of the tour is the formidable pre-Christian fort of Dún Aonghusa, with spectacular sea-cliffs on the western side and unspoilt views of the Atlantic Ocean.
-Flight times may vary occasionally to cater for the numbers flying.
+Transfer times may vary seasonly.

 Notes on Aran: Your tour of Inis Mór begins and ends at the island's airport and includes stops at 'Seven Churches' (15 minutes), Dún Aonghusa (75 minutes) and Kilronan for lunch (45 minutes).

-Please note: Should weather conditions be such as to curtail flights you will be taken on an alternative tour to Connemara and refunded the difference.
+Please note: Should weather conditions be such as to curtail transfer to the island, you will be taken on an alternative tour to Connemara and refunded the difference.
 No further refund available should you decide not to go to Connemara for any reason.